shadi-github/README.md/README.md

 My name is Shadi.

-I have done basic HTML coding.
+I have done some basic HTML coding.